RavenousLegs

 Darul Uloom of Taj-Ul-Masajid

 In the 19th century, when the Muslims lost power, they were challenged to preserve and protect their religion.
-In an effort to educate the young generation in Islam religion, they started establishing and operating various Madarsas (religious schools) throughout the country.
-Darul Uloom, which literally means “house of knowledge” in Arabic are religious institutes where Holy Quran is taught.
-Taj-Ul-Masajid Darul Uloom was established in 1950 to fulfil 3 responsibilities - education, completion of mosque, preaching Islam.
+In an effort to educate the young generation in Islam, they started establishing and operating various Madarsas (religious schools) throughout the country.
+Darul Uloom, which literally means “house of knowledge” in Arabic, is a religious institute where the Holy Quran is taught.
+Taj-Ul-Masajid Darul Uloom was established in 1950 to fulfil 3 responsibilities - education, completion of mosques, and preaching Islam.
 Regular classes are conducted in the prayer chamber.
-Apart from Quran and Arabic, the students are also taught Hindi, English, Mathematics, History and Geography.
-The degree awarded by this institution is equivalent to B.A. by Aligarh Muslim University.
+Apart from the Quran and Arabic, the students are also taught Hindi, English, Mathematics, History, and Geography.
+The degree awarded by this institution is equivalent to a B.A. by Aligarh Muslim University.

 Main prayer hall at Taj-Ul-Masajid, Bhopal - Crown of the mosques, largest mosque in India